-2 Environmental and Sustainability Experience in environmental and sustainability topics, which is instrumental to Flex's foundation of sustainability governance and our position as a leader in sustainability efforts. ŶŶŶ Human Capital Management Experience in human resources, compensation and benefits, recruiting and retaining employees, succession planning, and developing and maintaining a strong workplace culture.
+2 Environmental and Sustainability Experience in environmental and sustainability topics, which is instrumental to Flex's foundation of sustainability governance and our position as a leader in sustainability efforts.
+Human Capital Management Experience in human resources, compensation and benefits, recruiting and retaining employees, succession planning, and developing and maintaining a strong workplace culture.
 Our Board recognizes that human capital management is a high priority for the Company as an important component to maintaining our competitiveness and world-class capabilities and as we focus on hiring and retaining the world's best talent.
-Skills Global Operations Experience operating in a global context by managing international enterprises, residence abroad and studying other cultures adds impactful insight and diversity to our Board's oversight of Flex's global footprint, including our workforce and operations in 30 countries across five continents, and enables our Board to support management in producing solutions across international markets.
-Strategic Skills Supply Chain Experience in executive positions overseeing supply chain management and exposure to supply chain issues, which is invaluable in overseeing and guiding Flex's supply chain services that involve a network of over 100 locations across the globe.
-S Technology and Innovation Experience in the technology sector and driving technological innovation enables our Board to guide Flex's strategy regarding the design and manufacturing of enterprise and consumer products and advanced manufacturing solutions. ies Information Systems and Cybersecurity Experience in understanding the impact and increasing importance of information technology and the cybersecurity threat landscape in our business and that of our customers, including as a result of public company board service on a committee with cybersecurity risk oversight responsibilities, is critical to an effective risk management program.
-Business Development and Strategic Planning Executive level experience with business and customer development and long-term strategic planning and execution, allows our Board to actively support the development and execution of Flex's long-term strategy and continued business transformation.
-Public Company Board Governance Experience on other public company boards provides insight into the dynamics and operations of a corporate board, the relationship between a public company board to senior management and stockholders, and the oversight of strategic, operational, and corporate governance-related matters and positions our Board to adopt best practices in public company corporate governance. mpeten 1 (S) Financial, Accounting and Audit Experience in accounting and audit functions and the ability to analyze financial statements and oversee budgets provides critical oversight and support of Flex's financial reporting and responsibility to shareholders and other stakeholders.
-Core Competencies Risk and Compliance Experience identifying, mitigating, and managing enterprise risks allows our Board to effectively fulfilits risk oversight responsibilities.
-Industry Leadership Experience in executive positions within the technology sector or within the manufacturing sector enhances our Board's ability to oversee management in areas that are fundamental to Flex's business, strategic plan, and growth.
+HH¥ Global Operations Experience operating in a global context by managing international enterprises, residence abroad, and studying other cultures adds impactful insight to our Board's oversight of Flex's global footprint, including our workforce and operations in approximately 30 countries, and enables our Board to support management in developing solutions across international markets.
+Strategic Skills Supply Chain Experience in executive positions overseeing supply chain management and exposure to supply chain issues, which is invaluable in overseeing and guiding Flex's supply chain services that involve a network of approximately 100 locations across the globe. ₹ - Technology and Innovation Experience in the technology sector and driving technological innovation enables our Board to guide Flex's strategy regarding the design and manufacturing of proprietary products and advanced manufacturing solutions.
+Information Systems and Cybersecurity Experience in understanding the impact and increasing importance of information technology and the cybersecurity threat landscape in our business and that of our customers, including as a result of public company board service on a committee with cybersecurity risk oversight responsibilities, is critical to an effective risk management program.
+2 Business Development and Strategic Planning Executive level experience with business and customer development and long-term strategic planning and execution allows our Board to actively support the development and execution of Flex's long-term strategy and continued business transformation. sies Public Company Board Governance Experience on other public company boards provides insight into the dynamics and operations of a corporate board, the relationship between a public company board to senior management and shareholders, and the oversight of strategic, operational, and corporate governance-related matters, and positions our Board to adopt best practices in public company corporate governance.
+Core Competencies \$ Financial, Accounting and Audit Experience in accounting and audit functions and the ability to analyze financial statements and oversee budgets provide critical oversight and support of Flex's financial reporting and responsibility to shareholders and other stakeholders. ore Co Î Risk and Compliance Experience identifying, mitigating, and managing enterprise risks allows our Board to effectively fulfill its risk oversight responsibilities.
+O Industry Leadership Experience in executive positions within the technology sector or within the manufacturing sector enhances our Board's ability to oversee management in areas that are fundamental to Flex's business, strategic plan, and growth.